dglazkov/polymath/README.md

 In each server terminal instance, start the server:

 `LIBRARY_FILENAME=<path/to/library> python3 -m host.server --port <port_number>`

+You can also omit the `LIBRARY_FILENAME`, and it will load all libraries in `libraries/` and its subdirectories.

 Now, run the client, specifying the query and servers that you just started.
 For example: